Wabinab/Wabinab.github.io/_posts/2021-07-26-eye-of-ml-the-object-detection-program.md

 [Eye of ML](https://github.com/Wabinab/eye_of_ml) is a simple object detection program.
 It connects to your main webcam for input, and output the image in real time.

 To run, just run render.py (if it works by double click, if not, `python -m render` on the command line shall work).
 If you would like to use EfficientDet models, run `efficientdet.bat` (for Window users, mac users requires renaming the file to `efficientdet.sh` before running).
+This requires installation of wget for downloading models automatically.
+Alternatively you could infer and copy the hyperlink from the `render.py` file and download manually, and putting them into the respective folder(s).

+Additionally, there is also two different models.
+One is the *Fast Neural Style Transfer* (FNST) which do real-time style transfer.
+However, FNST wasn't very useful with real-time.
+Finally, there is *Canny Edge Detection* as well.

 ## What was learnt?
 Challenges?
 This is the first time one uses [Tkinter](https://wiki.python.org/moin/TkInter) to develop a GUI.
 Although simple, it provides a few basic functionality that the program requires.
 Seriously speaking, the interface is designed to be as little features as possible to not flood the users with too many choices.